BeratNzp/Get-GitHub-Followers-Selenium/README.md

 ``source venv/bin/activate``
 ``pip install -r requirements.txt``

-**So in order to run this project;
+**In order to run this project;**
-You should download the version compatible with your browser version from this address and extract the "chromedriver" file to the main directory of the project.** https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference
+You should download the version compatible with your browser version from this address and extract the "chromedriver" file to the main directory of the project. https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference

 ### How to run: